The pros and cons of payrolling

 Flexible workers

-Employers are not stuck with payroll employees when they no longer need them.
 You hire a payroll employee for a fixed term.
 This can be useful during peak season, if one of your employees is chronically ill, or for a temporary project.

-No employer costs
+No employer contribution

 No employer risks